PennockProjects/sitemap-diff/README.md

 One use case is to validate a change in the sitemap before updating it.

 ## Fetching Sitemap Files
-The three locations it can import a sitemap.xml file from are:
+As of 0.6.2, the three locations it can import a sitemap.xml file are:
 1. Local File System
 2. http or https URL
 3. AWS S3 Bucket